petre-renware/sdeven/doc_src/SDEVEN.20_RENPRA.md

 [TOC]

-## Preamble

-This procedure contains common used practices of development work especially when using standard `git` systems.
-Objective is to assure a good level of communication, exchange information, synchronizing activities and work, presenting results and obtain best benefits.
+This procedure recommend "day-by-day" practices in software development work targeting the following objectives:

+* to assure a good level of communication and exchange information
+* to create premises for a good synchronization of activities and work
+* to allow for clear presentations of work results and obtain best benefits

+!!! tip "Git usage"
+    Recommendations are more easily applicable when using standard `git` systems (*practice strongly recommended by SDEVEN methodology*).